-3.2.1 Method to prove possession of private key
+3.2.1 Method to Prove Possession of Private Key

-In the case of the subscriber issuing the private key, the CA issuing the certificate must confirm the possession of the key in the certificate request.
+In the case of the Subscriber issuing the private key, the CA issuing the certificate must confirm the possession of the key in the Certificate Signing Request (CSR).
 Once the certificate is a EU Qualified certificate, the key must be generated and stored on a QSCD (Qualified Secure Cryptographic Provider).